Zywave/booster/src/_areas/design-system/developers/css-guide.md

 <docs-spacer size="small"></docs-spacer>

 ### ch
-`ch` are recommended for scaling or aligning elements, such as text inputs, based on character count.
+`ch`s are recommended for scaling or aligning elements, such as text inputs, based on character count.
 For example, setting a text input field to `12ch` to expect a value in the following 12-character format: `000-000-0000`.

 <docs-spacer size="small"></docs-spacer>